Ayushdev08/Ai-chatbox_interface/README.md

-Here’s a GitHub-friendly README for your project that’s designed to be concise, informative, and ATS-friendly:
+Here is an updated version of the README with placeholders for screenshots of the login page and chat page:

 ---